susanev/uw-stars-cse/exploring-cs/syllabus.md

 You must earn an 80% or higher to receive credit for this course.

 The programming assignments will include weekly individual and pair programming assignments.
-Participation will include coming to class and actively participating, it will also include a view writing assignments, and a course survey.
+Participation will include coming to class and actively participating, it will also include a few writing assignments, and a course survey.
 The [final project](final-project.md) will be a paired assignment, spanning 3 weeks of in-class time.

 If you have a problem with a grade you received or if you feel the grade you received is incorrect please email the instructor for an appointment to discuss the assignment and your grade in detail.